shenlongchen/ImmuScope/README.md

   ```

 ### Citation
-ImmuScope manuscript is available on [bioRxiv](https://doi.org/10.1101/2025.02.02.636141).
-If you use ImmuScope for your work, please cite our paper.
+The ImmuScope manuscript is available on [bioRxiv](https://doi.org/10.1101/2025.02.02.636141).
+If you use ImmuScope in your work, please cite our paper.
 ```tex
 @article {Shen2025.02.02.636141,
 	author = {Shen, Long-Chen and Zhang, Yumeng and Wang, Zhikang and Littler, Dene R. and Yan, Liu and Tang, Jinhui and Rossjohn, Jamie and Yu, Dong-Jun and Song, Jiangning},